sankalp1999/3rdSem-Data-Structures-Lab/README.md

 If you are a junior reading this,
 Keep following points in mind
 - Try implementing all the programs and additional exercises yourself.
 Try to play around a bit and learn to deal with segmentation faults.
+Use cin and input some variable in between to debug(Thanks to Veena Ma'am xD)

 - This repository is for your (and my reference). **So, use it when really required.
 But, do try your best and follow your teacher.**

-- Try not to copy.
-You can see somebody else's implementation for reference though, then try to write on your own.
-You will find yourself going back and forth but that is okay.
+- Try not to copy. **You can see somebody else's implementation for reference though, then try to write on your own.** You will find yourself going back and forth but that is okay.

-- These concepts will help a lot in Interview prep
+- These concepts will help a lot in Interview prep/machine coding rounds and in general also, you will become a better programmer.

 - Data structures and Algorithms(Not in this course still) are very important. **You can get only get better by implementing and practicing stuff.**
-  Further, this the implementation part.
-There are tonnes on ds related and algorithmic problems which you may come across later depending on whether you do interview/coding prep or you go one level beyond and do CP(do like seriously, CP is much more vast and logical)
+  Further, this is mostly the implementation part.
+There are tonnes of DS related and algorithmic problems which you may come across later depending on whether you do interview/coding prep or you go one level beyond and do CP(do like seriously, CP is much more vast and logical)

 ## What you can find here